astorDev/fluenv/asp-net-core/article.md

 ## Special Environment Variables

-Let's remove `Properties` folder to get a pure environment not influenced by the `launchSettings`.

 There are also a few environment variables used by `ASP .NET Core` itself.
 To set up a clear experiment first, let's delete `Properties` folder from the project.
 Then executing `dotnet run` will get us such logs:

 ```